Writer Beware logo

 Martha Ivery, a.k.a.
 Kelly O’Donnell / Press-Tige Publishing

-Between 1998 and 2003, Writer Beware received scores of complaints about Martha Ivery, a.k.a.
-Kelly O’Donnell.
-Ivery ran several fee-charging literary agencies (Kelly O’Donnell Literary Agency, Inc., O’Donnell Literary Services, Inc., Writers Information USAgency), as well as two vanity publishing operations (Press-Tige Publishing and New Millennium Publishing).
-It was a soup-to-nuts operation: writers came in through one of the agencies (which charged “marketing” fees and pressured clients to accept paid editing services) and were then passed on to one of the publishing companies (which charged several thousand dollars).
+Under the Kelly O’Donnell alias, Ivery (her real name) ran several fee-charging literary agencies (Kelly O’Donnell Literary Agency, Inc., O’Donnell Literary Services, Inc., Writers Information USAgency).
+As Martha Ivery, she also helmed two vanity publishing operations (Press-Tige Publishing and New Millennium Publishing).
+It was a soup-to-nuts operation: writers came in through one of the agencies (which charged “marketing” fees and pressured clients to accept paid editing services) and were then passed on to one of the publishing companies (both of which charged several thousand dollars).
 The connection between the agencies and the publishers wasn’t revealed; to further the deception, clients were encouraged to believe that the Kelly O’Donnell who ran the agencies and the Martha Ivery who ran the publishers were two different people.

-Writers who paid fees to Ivery–whether for agenting, book doctoring, or publishing–frequently didn’t receive the promised services.
+Writers who paid the fees–whether for agenting, book doctoring, or publishing–frequently didn’t receive the promised services.
 Manuscripts submitted for agenting were never sent to publishers, or were placed with vanity publishers (including the fraudulent Commonwealth Publishing, which paid kickbacks to agents who persuaded their clients to accept expensive vanity contracts).
 Promised editing was never completed or was poorly done.
 Books contracted for publication were never produced, or if produced, weren’t marketed.
 In addition to whatever fees had been agreed upon, Ivery bombarded authors with demands for even more money for nonexistent services: publicity, warehousing, even a Press-Tige cruise (not surprisingly, the cruise was canceled and authors never got refunds).

 Ivery was notable for her attempts to intimidate dissatisfied clients and people who attempted to expose her activities.
 Authors were told that she would “blacklist” them so that publishers wouldn’t look at their manuscripts.
 Writer Beware staff received death threats (bizarrely, Ivery also claimed at various times to be our agent).

 She was also adept at fabricating outlandish excuses to explain her habitual nonperformance.
 For instance, in the aftermath of 9/11 she variously claimed to have been “seriously burned” in the disaster, or to be in mourning for relatives who’d been killed.
 To explain nonpublication of paid-for books, she claimed that “dozens” of manuscripts had gone down with Flight 93.
 She had numerous heart attacks.
 She frequently got cancer.
 As both Martha and Kelly, she died several times.
 Of course, with so much to remember, once in a while she got her lies mixed up.
-One pesky author, shocked to learn of Martha’s sudden and tragic demise, was later somewhat taken aback to receive a phone call from her.
+One pesky author, shocked to learn of Martha’s sudden and tragic demise, was later taken aback to receive a phone call from her.

 Under pressure from the investigation and dogged by increasing public knowledge of her scammery, Ivery decided to fold Press-Tige Publishing.
 On June 19, 2002, she filed a Chapter 7 bankruptcy petition in the United States District Court for the Northern District of New York (if granted, a Chapter 7 petition results in liquidation).
 At her first bankruptcy hearing on July 26, Ivery testified under oath that all the authors listed on Schedule F of her bankruptcy petition had canceled their contracts with Press-Tige.
 This was a lie.
 Additionally, many authors’ names had been left off the creditors’ list.